USEPA/WNTR/documentation/hydraulics.rst

    Relationship between pressure (p) and demand (d) using both the demand-driven and pressure dependent demand simulations.

-The required pressure and minimum pressure are defined in the the hydarulic options, and can be reset as shown in the following example.
+The required pressure and minimum pressure are defined in the the hydraulic options, and can be reset as shown in the following example.

 .. doctest::